marcusgia2505/classsExGameInstructions/docs/020_Run_a_ready-made_game.rst

 - Start a Game

-During a lecture, the interaction between the lecturer and the players takes place in the lecture mode.
+During a lecture, the interaction between the lecturer and the participants takes place in the lecture mode.
 The lecturer’s browser is usually projected to a wall.
 Games are started and terminated in the lecture mode and the results are also displayed in this mode.
 The lecturer can start this game or select a different one.

 The lecturer can select a new game by choosing it from the drop down list.
 The drop down list shows all available games.
 A selected game can be started by pressing: